Writers Write is your resource for writers. In this post, we discuss how to find your writing voice.

-Practice makes perfect
+Practice makes perfect.

-It is difficult to define this voice, but when you have found it, you will know.
+It is difficult to define this writing voice, but when you have found it, you will know.
 So will your readers.

 A prompt a day

 A good way to find your voice is by establishing a writing routine that includes a daily writing prompt.
 Writing prompts are an excellent way to exercise the writing muscle.
-We post a daily writing prompt on our Facebook page.
-They are also available on our Creative Blog.
-If you’re looking for writing prompts, read these posts:
+If you want to receive a daily writing prompt, click here to join our mailing list.